INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 "It's not the money I want back.
 I want the time the church took from me."

-(Reporting by Tim Kelly, Ju-min Park, Kaori Kaneko, additional reporting by Yoshifumi Takemoto, Kentaro Sugiyama and Yukiko Toyoda; editing by Daniel Flynn)
+(Reporting by Tim Kelly, Ju-min Park, Kaori Kaneko; Additional reporting by Yoshifumi Takemoto, Kentaro Sugiyama and Yukiko Toyoda; Editing by Daniel Flynn and William Mallard)

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))